TI-84 Calculator

 The most important keys are number keys, operators, ENTER, CLEAR, DEL, Y=, GRAPH, WINDOW, ZOOM, TRACE, STAT, and 2nd.
 The 2nd key accesses alternate functions printed above many buttons.

 Start by practicing simple expressions with parentheses.
-For example, compare 2 + 3 * 4 with (2 + 3) * 4.
+For example, compare `2 + 3 * 4` with `(2 + 3) * 4`.
+The first expression follows order of operations and gives a different result from the second expression.
 Parentheses are often the difference between the right answer and a confusing result.

 Graphing functions